Why should healthcare organizations care about the advantages and disadvantages of telehealth?

 Telehealth is not without flaws—like everything in life, there are advantages and disadvantages.
 The pros, however, generally far outweigh the cons.
 Telehealth continues to advance every single day as technology and Artificial Intelligence are refined.

-Telehealth pros & cons
+Telehealth pros and cons

 Pro: Leveling of the industry's playing field